FlatQube Self Reported Market Cap Achieves $41.41 Million (QUBE)

-FlatQube (QUBE) traded down 6.6% against the dollar during the 1-day period ending at 21:00 PM Eastern on May 1st.
-FlatQube has a total market cap of $41.41 million and $6,839.78 worth of FlatQube was traded on exchanges in the last day.
-One FlatQube token can now be bought for $0.90 or 0.00003213 BTC on major exchanges.
-In the last week, FlatQube has traded 13.5% lower against the dollar.
+FlatQube (QUBE) traded 6.4% lower against the US dollar during the twenty-four hour period ending at 22:00 PM ET on May 2nd.
+During the last week, FlatQube has traded down 21.3% against the US dollar.
+One FlatQube token can currently be purchased for approximately $0.82 or 0.00002889 BTC on exchanges.
+FlatQube has a market cap of $41.41 million and $1,832.32 worth of FlatQube was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.